 AbstractStudents attending this course will be able to implement core algorithms of Computer Graphics.

-Students implement the major components of a traditional projective rendering pipeline:
+Students will implement the major components of a traditional projective rendering pipeline:

 In addition, the student will be supervised in the acquisition of specialized knowledge in the graphics-programming area of their choice.
 Example topics include: